rustinphares/pdf2htmlEXwiki/FAQ.md

  - Make sure you have installed all required packages (and headers)
  - Make sure poppler has been compiled with --enable-xpdf-headers
+ - Make sure C++11 is supported by your compiler

 ## Why there is no image generated?